 - Severe respiratory depression

-Prolonged morphine use can lead to many negative side effects, not least of which is addiction.
-Other damaging effects include damage to veins at injection site and mood disorders like depression.
+Prolonged Morphine use can lead to many negative side effects, not least of which is addiction.
+Other damaging effects include damage to veins at injection site and substance-induced mood disorders like depression.

 - Suppressed immune system